NOT JUST FOR SIDEWALKS: THE SURPRISING APPEAL OF CONCRETE HOMES

 When most people think of concrete, the first things that come to mind are sidewalks, foundations, and parking ramps.
 While it’s true that concrete is often the material of choice for many utilitarian construction projects, did you know that it’s also highly practical for use in building homes?
 Concrete homes offer many benefits, not only to the homeowner, but also to the environment.

 Houses with concrete walls are sturdy and safe.
 Unlike a traditional wood-framed house, there is no chance of damage from termites, dry rot, or fire.
-They are also very durable, and can last for decades with very little maintenance.
+However, your garden may be suceptible to subterranean termites and your house to other pests like cockroaches.
+It is important to have a termite control Los Angeles firm in mind if any pests do enter your property.
+You will have piece at mind though, knowing your concret property won’t be susceptible to drywood termites!
+Another positive to concrete built homes os that they are also very durable, and can last for decades with very little maintenance.
 Concrete homes provide excellent protection from natural disasters, and are much less likely to be destroyed in the event of a tornado (an important consideration in Midwestern America).

 Concrete homes are also very energy efficient and environmentally friendly.
 According to some sources, the annual energy cost of a concrete home is between 40 and 60% less than traditionally-built houses.
 They generally also carry a lower insurance premium than traditional houses, which contributes to a lower monthly operating cost for the homeowner.
 And according to the National Association of Homebuilders, “concrete products are made with a combination of recycled products and some of the most abundant materials on earth,” which makes concrete a renewable source of building material.